 Natural gas is a fossil fuel composed almost entirely of methane.
-Interstate pipelines transport natural gas to regional utility natural gas systems, where it is metered and delivered through a network of local mains, service lines and, ultimately, to customer homes and businesses.
+Interstate pipelines transport natural gas to regional utilities, where it is metered and delivered through a network of local mains, service lines and, ultimately, to customers' homes and businesses.
 More than one-third of all Washington state households and businesses use natural gas.

 Committed to keeping you informed

 PSE will continue to provide updates to the community.
 We will notify residents and businesses near the project area when construction will occur.
 We aim to complete the work with as little disruption as possible.